ScratchLang/ScratchLangCPP/README.md

 **ss2 and ss1 won't be worked on anytime soon.**

+## Building

+There are a couple of vcpkg packages you need before you can compile the Windows binary.
+These are not needed if you only want to compile for Linux systems.
+`curlpp::x64-windows`, `dirent:x64-windows`, `tinyfiledialogs:x64-windows`, `miniz:x64-windows`
+You can change `x64-windows` to something else if you need to but I don't know if it'll still work, as I've only used the `x64-windows` versions of those packages.

+Once you have those packages installed for the solution, just open it in Visual Studio and build.

+Also, if you're trying to compile for Linux systems on Windows, WSL2 and a C++ compiler is needed (like g++).

 ## How to use

 Binaries coming to the releases soon.
 For now you'll have to compile the source in order to run.